mixelpixel/Lambda-University/BrownBag/philoOcompSci.md

 ## For example
 1. given what I know (i.e. my background) about the console, if I type a command, it is my hypothesis that entering that command will return a result.
+  - if you want, you can all fire up node in your console and test the hypothesis that `true && true` will return `true`...)
-2. Really basic stuff.
+2. ...and yes, this is really basic stuff √
-3. Then I can make a knowledge claim, e.g. "it is true that when I enter this command, such and such results will follow."
+3. Say I can make a knowledge claim, e.g. "it is true that when I enter this command, such and such results will follow."
 4. That statement is either true or false.
+The truth condition is satisfied if node returns `true` and the statement is true, and if it fails, then the truth condition is unsatisfied, frustrated... _grumpy_ (!) and the statement is false.
-5. Anyone else can then know if that statement corresponds to the case, i.e. is true, by simply verifying the hypothesis, i.e. by entering the command and seeing if the predicted results occur.
+5. Anyone else can then peer review this hypotheis and test procedure and themselves _know_ if that statement corresponds to the case, i.e. is true, by simply verifying the hypothesis, i.e. by entering the command and seeing if the predicted results occur.
 6. hypothesis, peer review, observation.
+7. ta-da!

 ## NOTE
 - I'm not trying to construct some grandiose or profound notion of capital T truth or capital P philosophy.